eiji03aero/react-hexagonal-sample/README.md

 - Sample project to describe React + Hexagonal architecture

 # Todo
-- edit tags on todo
-  - should have dropdown to select
 - todos filter
   - search by keyword
   - search by tag